Shivaram-kumar7/Shivaram-kumar7/README.md

-- 👋 Hi, I’m
+- 👋 Hi, I’m Shivaram Kumar
-- 👀 I’m interested in
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python, the best scripting language
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate with all
-- 📫 How to reach me
+- 📫 How to reach me : connect with my linkedin
 - 😄 Pronouns: He/HIM
-- ⚡ Fun fact:
+- ⚡ Fun fact: The fact is fun ahahah

 <!---
 Shivaram-kumar7/Shivaram-kumar7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.